 You’ve looked at all the package holidays on tour operator’s websites, found a holiday you really like but thought to yourself – “I bet I can do it myself and save myself some pennies.”

 So, you’ve gone ahead booked your flight and got a great deal, booked the fishing lodge direct or through an agent and saved a few pounds.
 Now you’re looking forward to the best fishing holiday you’ve ever had.
-You go out to your local tackle shop tell the guys in there where you’re going and ask them to supply you with all the gear you need, a few hours later off you go home with bags of lovely new shiny tackle and an empty wallet, but what the hell, you can afford it you just saved a load of money by booking your own holiday didn’t you?
+You go out to your local tackle shop tell the guys in there where you’re going and ask them to supply you with all the gear you need, a few hours later off you go home with bags of lovely new shiny tackle and an empty wallet, but you don’t mind, as you have just saved a bit of money by booking your own holiday.

 But what happens if something goes wrong?
-I expect you’ll try and claim refunds or make a claim on your holiday insurance because that will cover you want it?
-Unfortunately, that’s not always the case as you have booked individual elements and you can be left with ruined holiday plans or even worse stranded abroad.
+I expect you’ll try and claim refunds or make a claim on your holiday insurance because that will cover you.
+Unfortunately, that’s not always the case as you have booked individual elements.
+This could leave you spending more money to resolve the probelm.

 We all think that these things will never happen to us but unfortunately, they do.
 For example who could have predicted the Icelandic ash clouds, oil spills in the Gulf or the unseasonal weather in Russia?
-That’s without things like industrial action affecting airlines and air traffic control or civil unrest breaking out in countries like Egypt and Ukraine.
+That’s without factors such as industrial action impacting airlines and air traffic control or civil unrest breaking out in countries like Egypt and Ukraine.